 That knowing is the One True No-thing.

 But that knowing is really knowingness, is it not?
 You are not a static knowing.
 You are not some kind of grand noun.
 You are beyond noun-ness.
-And all these years you’ve been looking for some kind of vague, but grand object so that you could experience yourself.
+All these years you’ve been looking for some sort of vague but grand object so that you could experience yourself.
 You cannot experience what you are.

-Notice that the knowing doesn’t need to wake up, in fact cannot wake up, because it’s always already awake.
+Notice that the knowing doesn’t need to wake up–in fact, cannot wake up.
+It’s always already awake.
 See that it’s the knowingness that’s come to know itself.
 We call this knowingness-knowing-itself conscious awareness, versus unconscious awareness, which is still awake and alive and aware, but not consciously.
 Either way it’s still you.
 One way you’re cloudy, one way you’re clear, but there’s just one thing going on, and that one thing is you.